Do you feel happy when you walk into your home? Or perhaps your home isn’t supporting you as fully as it could be.

 At Ambience Design Group, we believe in designing a space that will support and rejuvenate you.

-Here are some tips for creating a space that will nurture your mind, body and soul:
+Here are some tips for creating a space that will nurture your mind, body, and soul:

 Control Color: Color impacts you on many different levels, both physical and non-physical, affecting things like energy and even your appetite.
 Begin to become aware of how different colors impact you before determining what hue to paint your walls.
-Our Human Responses to Colour Guide will show you how colour can influence mood and behaviour and has a full range of emotional effects.
+Our Human Responses to Colour Guide will show you how colour can influence mood and behavior and has a full range of emotional effects.

 Conquer Clutter: Simply put, clutter creates chaos.
-It can leave you scrambling to find the keys as you are running out the door and can even weigh on you mentally, when you are trying to focus on other things.
+It can leave you scrambling to find the keys as you are running out the door and can even weigh on you mentally when you are trying to focus on other things.
 Clearing your table of all the papers or creating an organized space by the door where you can find your essential items can do wonders to ease your stress.